MalekAlthubiany/impacket-mssqlclient-OSCP/README.md

 ## Installation

-To install Impacket, you need to have Python and pip installed.
-Follow these steps to install Impacket:
+To install Impacket, ensure Python and pip are installed, then follow these steps:

 ```bash
 git clone https://github.com/fortra/impacket.git